-Marvell Technology Group Ltd. (MRVL) CEO Matt Murphy on Q3 2021 Results - Earnings Call Transcript

 Matt Murphy

 Sure.
-Yes, as we noted, we have seen a number of constraints, I would say over the last few quarters, by the way, in certain process node bottlenecks, as well as I think it's fairly widely known there's significant increase in demand this year for complex substrates as well.
+Yes, as we noted, we have seen a number of constraints, I would say over the last few quarters, by the way in certain process node bottlenecks as well as I think it's fairly widely known there's significant increase in demand this year for complex substrates as well.

-And so we've seen this tightness, we're managing through it.
-The way I would think about it is, we've had a historically a fairly steady level of delinquency that we enter every quarter with delinquency being defined as the amount of product that we had got request dates for in the current quarter in, that we can't supply within the quarter.
-And that's something that we track on a regular basis.
+And so, we've seen this tightness, we're managing through it.
+The way I would think about it is, we've had a historically a fairly steady level of delinquency that we enter every quarter with delinquency being defined as the amount of product that we had got request dates for in the current quarter in, that we can't supply within the quarter, and that's something that we track on a regular basis.

 Heading into Q4, that number is significantly larger than we've had.
 And part of that is customers, due to the constraints out there have also placed longer lead times on us.
-So I think we're pleased to be able to guide up sequentially.
-And certainly, if you look year-over-year the business is up quite strongly overall and especially in our networking business.
-So we're happy about that.
-But I guess what I would say is, you should think about it as we're like many other companies, I think, carrying a significantly higher level of delinquency than we have historically.
+So, I think we're pleased to be able to guide up sequentially.
+And certainly, if you look year-over-year, the business is up quite strongly overall especially in our networking business.
+So, we're happy about that.
+But I guess what I would say is, you should think about it as we're like many other companies, I think carrying a significantly higher level of delinquency than we have historically.

 Toshiya Hari

 Got it.
 Thank you for that.
-And then as my follow-up on the storage side of the business, the quarter came in a little bit below expectations, and you spoke to the decline in the fiber channel business.
+And then as my follow-up on the storage side of the business, the quarter came in a little bit below expectations and you spoke to the decline in the fiber channel business.
 Going forward, it's good to see that you're guiding the business up low teens in the current quarter.
-But beyond that, should we assume kind of growth to be in the low single digit range, consistent with what you talked about at your Analyst Day with some of the drivers like, the DIY SSD controller and the preamps?
-Or should we expect it to remain pretty lumpy as it relates to storage?
+But beyond that, should we assume kind of growth to be in the low-single digit range consistent with what you talked about at your Analyst Day with some of the drivers like, the DIY SSD controller and the preamps or should we expect it to remain pretty lumpy as it relates to storage?
 Thank you.

 Matt Murphy

 Sure.
-No, I think the thesis from Investor Day is certainly still intact and we are pleased to see a nice upswing in the fourth quarter, understanding that Q3 was a little bit weaker, and we did have this somewhat unusual lumpiness in Fibre Channel, which I think as you know, historically has been a relatively stable business.
+No, I think the thesis from Investor Day is certainly still intact, and we are pleased to see a nice upswing in the fourth quarter, understanding that Q3 was a little bit weaker, and we did have this somewhat unusual lumpiness in Fibre Channel, which I think as you know, historically has been a relatively stable business.
 But given some of the impacts earlier this year with supply chain on boards, and some of the COVID-19-related impacts on enterprise, that business did have a lot more volatility to it than we've normally experienced.

-Offsetting that, obviously, has been very, very strong growth in our traditional Marvell storage controller business, which is, by the way, the business that normally has been historically a little bit more lumpy, that one's performing extremely well due to this DIY flash controller you mentioned, and also our shipments of controllers that end up in cloud applications.
-And so, I think the fourth quarter is a strong increase.
-And we certainly see all those growth drivers intact, next year, we get the full benefit of that full year of the DIY shipments to our lead customer there.
+Offsetting that, obviously, has been very, very strong growth in our traditional Marvell storage controller business, which is by the way the business that normally has been historically a little bit more lumpy, that one's performing extremely well due to this DIY flash controller you mentioned, and also our shipments of controllers that end up in cloud applications.
+And so, I think the fourth quarter is a strong increase, and we certainly see all those growth drivers intact, next year, we get the full benefit of that full year of the DIY shipments to our lead customer there.

 We certainly see cloud computing growing.
 And then we've also got share gains and preamplifiers.
-And by the way, I think from a Fibre Channel standpoint, we do expect that in Q4 and beyond that business trends to a more normal run rate, and I would expect it would not have the same level of volatility we saw earlier this year, just given that that was primarily caused by some external shocks relative to COVID-19.
+And by the way, I think from a Fiber Channel standpoint, we do expect that in Q4 and beyond that that business trends to a more normal run rate, and I would expect it would not have the same level of volatility we saw earlier this year just given that that was primarily caused by some external shocks relative to COVID-19.

 Operator